Chapter 8 ANCOVA

 trt 4 9611.49254 2402.87314 21.75 <.0001

 The experimental error has been cut in half: \(MS_{Error} = 110.5\).
 The experimental error has been reduced because the covariate thorax size has accounted for half of the previously unexplained variation.
-Note that including the covariate is also “cheap”, in the sense that it only costs a single df.

 This is an example of an Analysis of Covariance (ANCOVA) model.
 We can write the model using the following mathematical notation: